 return myTable[index].
 The TranslateDay example below demonstrates this.

-nil data type, indicating that a value doesn't exist, may not be used in a parameter, nor returned to Rainmeter.
+nil data type, indicating that a value doesn't exist, may be used in a parameter, but not as a return type to Rainmeter.
 In some cases, the

 boolean value of